 As discussed in detail before, TikTok propels user-generated content.
 If you are a TikTok user with a huge fan following, you automatically are counted as an influencer.
 Of course, if you are a celebrity, you are bound to have a huge following and hence qualify as an influencer.
 Brands use the popularity and the already established user base of influencers to bring in more footfall for their own brand.

 Brand Adidas used Douyin to promote its youth-focused brand, Adidas NEO.
-The brand partnered with celebrities and TikTok influencers such as Yiyang Qianxi as well as Dili Reba to grow its presence.
-As per reports, Adidas Neo account won 1.21 million followers and 2.8 million interactions in its first month on the TikTok.
+The brand partnered with celebrities and TikTok influencers such as Yiyang Qianxi and Dili Reba to grow its presence.
+As per reports, the Adidas Neo account won 1.21 million followers and 2.8 million interactions in its first month on TikTok.

 There is also a new trend where celebrities or influencers are joining TikTok to promote various causes.
 For instance, Jenifer Lopez joined TikTok to promote NBC’s World of Dance very recently.
 Take a look how: